truecharts/public/website/src/content/docs/guides/talos/docker.md

 ---
-title: Run Talos in a Dockerfile
+title: Talos as a Docker-Compose App
 ---

 :::caution[Disclaimer]